Looking out over Salmon Arm Bay, an Orchard scene circa 1931. (photo courtesy R.J.Haney Heritage Village & Museum)

 Our yearly objectives are: to submit to the Executive Council, stories, articles, tributes, pictures and member obituaries related to people in our surrounding area to be published collectively in a yearly book called “The Report.”

-Our AGM is held in April, when we honour a pioneer family, and elect the following year’s executive.
+Our AGM is held the first week in April, when we honour a pioneer family, and elect the following year’s executive.
 Refreshments and socializing follow.
 Other special dates include a wind-up picnic/outing in June, and a December Christmas gathering which also features a speaker, refreshments and socializing.

 This past year’s projects have been: ongoing video interviewing of pioneers, a display in the Mall for Heritage Week in February, book sales of the OHS Report in the Fall and during Heritage Week, and a display in the Memory Lane section of the Salmon Arm Fall Fair.

-A major fund raising project with the Community Heritage Commission entitled “Walk Down Memory Lane,” featured several heritage related events around town.
+A major fund- raising project with the Community Heritage Commission entitled “Walk Down Memory Lane, 2016, featured several heritage related events around town.
 In conjunction with this project, we launched our long- awaited Heritage Walking Tour brochure which is now on sale at the Visitor’s Centre and elected businesses for $2.00.

 Monies raised go towards projects affiliated with promoting and preserving history, specifically, for the purchase of rolling shelving in the Archives room for the R.J.
 Haney Museum, and of micro film reels from the files of the Salmon Arm Observer newspaper.

-We launched a petition to try and save the last of our public heritage buildings, the former Salmon Arm Elementary School which will be 100 years in 2022.
-Over 1200 names were collected and presented to both the Salmon Arm City Council and School District #83 School Board.
+In 2016, we launched a petition to try and save the last of our public heritage buildings, the former Salmon Arm Elementary School which will be 100 years in 2022.
+Over 1200 names were collected and presented to both the Salmon Arm Council and the School District #83 School Board.
+This endeavour is ongoing.